Policy and Procedure Name:

 of BWC that if the loss of use of a body part produces a residual impairment

-beyond the scheduled loss, an injured worker may receive a %PP for the
+beyond the scheduled loss, an IW may receive a %PP for the additional residual impairment.

 6.